GRANADlauncher/granad/README.md

 ## Documentation
-The documentation is made with [mkdocs](https://www.mkdocs.org/) and build automatically on installation.
+The documentation is made with [mkdocs](https://www.mkdocs.org/) and built automatically on installation.
 You can view it by typing

 ```
 mkdocs serve